TraitForge/GitBook/GamePlay/Economic Activity.md

 Economic activity can be broken down across these contracts: EntityForging, EntityTrading, NukeFund, Airdrop, DevFund and TraitForgeNft.

-## Token Creation and Sales (TraitForgeNft Contract)
+## Entity Creation and Sales (TraitForgeNft Contract)

-- Minting Entities: Users can mint tokens at a price that increases with each mint within the current generation.
+- Minting Entities: Users can mint entities at a price that increases with each mint within the current generation.
 This creates an economic incentive to mint earlier in each generation cycle.

 - Revenue Distribution: Minting fees are collected and part of these fees may be distributed to the NukeFund based on certain conditions, facilitating a transfer of funds into a broader economic pool managed by the NukeFund.